CSU-WPT/game-dev-workshop/workshop-book/src/godot/setting-the-scene.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="4-4.png" alt="Resizing the Box">

 ### Texturing the Box
 - You may also notice there is now a bunch of stuff in the properties editor.
-Find where it says `Material <empty>` and drag the `tile.png` from the filesystem in the bottom left onto the `<empty>` text.
+Find where it says `Material <empty>` and drag the `tile.png` from the file system in the bottom left onto the `<empty>` text.
 The box should now have a material assigned to it, and the tile texture should be blurry and streched out across the faces of the box.
 Let's fix that.

 - Click on the new material (it will show up as a sphere in the properties editor), you should see a bunch of subcategories appear.
 Find `UV1` and enable `Triplanar`.
 Then find `Sampling` and set `Filter` to `Nearest`.